 Accept the DIS only if serial number is pre printed and Client ID is pre stamped or pre printed.
 Keep DIS in safe custody.
-Do not to leave the DIS "blank or signed" with the Depository Participants (DPs) or any other person/entity when not in use.

 Inform your DP about any change in your Personal Information such as address, bank account immediately.